juand-r/EMNLP-2019/README.md

 > An encoder-decoder model (one encoder, many decoders) is introduced for these tasks, but is outperformed by BERT.

 :heavy_minus_sign: [A Unified Neural Coherence Model](https://www.aclweb.org/anthology/D19-1231.pdf)
+> Proposes a model that incorporates grammar, inter-sentence coherence relations and global coherence patterns into a common neural framework, which beats SOTA.
+Code: https://ntunlpsg.github.io/project/coherence/n-coh-emnlp19/

 ## Explainability